Majorana phases in high-scale mixings unification hypotheses: Abstract

 \section{Abstract}

 For addressing the remarkable difference between neutrino and quark mixings, high-scale mixings relations (HSMR) or unification (HSMU) hypotheses were proposed.
-These neutrino phenomenology frameworks have been explored with respect to bounds from neutrino oscillations and relevant cosmological experiments.
-However there are caveats with regards to assessing the models' compatibility with data in a statistically robust and convergent manner.
-These can be addressed by using Bayesian algorithms.
-Global fits of the models to experimental constraints can readily yield compatible parameter regions, including Majorana phases.
-The posterior samples could be used for studying correlations between neutrino oservables and prospects for updates of related experiments.
+These phenomenology frameworks have been explored with respect to bounds from neutrino oscillations and relevant cosmological data.
+However there are caveats with regards to assessing the hypotheses' compatibility with data in a statistically robust and convergent manner because most analysis employ a few sample of points in model parameters' space.
+A remedy could be achieved by using Bayesian algorithms for the parameters' space exploration.
+Using this approach, we made global fits of the HSMU and HSMR models to data and find compatible parameter regions, including for Majorana phases.
+The posterior samples could be used for studying correlations between neutrino observables and prospects for updates of related experiments.